Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-• List your degrees or certifications as well as the schools you attended
+• Include your degree or certifications and the schools that you attended

 Skills: